 Guzzini Style Globe Table Lamp

-Materials: Round chromed massive metal (iron) base.
-Chrome flat rod and ring.
+Materials: Round chromed full metal (iron) base and ornamental nut.
+Curved chrome slat and ring.
 Chrome ring on top.
 2 orange acrylic shells for the globe.
-Chrome ornamental screw.
 Some metal and plastic parts.
-White painted Bakelite socket.
+White painted Bakelite E27 socket.